-The 2 Ways Customers Make Decisions & Why You Lose Sales
+The 2 Ways Customers Make Decisions And Why You Lose Sales

 How much thought did you put into the type of computer or phone that you are reading this article on?